 0. First, a dynamic multicast delegate FDownloadImageDelegate

-is declared with one parameter.
+is declared, requiring one parameter.

 - The